Additional Medicare Tax withholding.

 Paid preparers must complete and sign the paid preparer's section of Form 943.

 Outsourcing payroll duties.

-paying over social security, Medicare, FUTA, and income taxes) to a third-party payer, such as a payroll service provider
+security, Medicare, FUTA, and income taxes) to a third-party payer, such as a payroll service provider or reporting agent,

 ” in the search box for helpful information on this topic.

 Disregarded entities and qualified subchapter S subsidiaries (QSubs).

 Eligible single-owner disregarded entities and QSubs are treated as separate entities for employment tax purposes.

 Eligible single-member entities that have not elected to be taxed as corporations must report and pay employment taxes on